nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 title: ModuLink
 ---

-ModuLink is a **desktop app for CS students to manage contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+ModuLink is a **desktop app for CS students to connect with other students, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you are a CS student and you need a platform to connect with your peers and to find project groups, ModuLink is the choice for you.

 ## User Guide
 Here is a reference guide to the features and potential uses of ModuLink.